- Home

 Your old kitchen gets ripped out months before the new one is ready.
 Not weeks.
 Months.

-On a real project, the old kitchen was stripped in August.
+On one build, the old kitchen came out in August.
 The new kitchen fitter didn't arrive until December.
 That's 18 weeks of cooking on a folding table in the spare room with an induction hob and an air fryer.
 And that timeline is entirely normal for a full kitchen extension.

 8-20 weeks